tomfried/aws-security-best-practices/README.md

     <summary><i>(view Screenshot)</i></summary>
     <img alt="screenshot of saving off password and other login info for user" src="./5.Saving-Password-And-Login-Information-to-give-user.png" width="75%"/>
   </details>
-8. **If it is yourself**, then setup Multi-Factor-Authentication for this user too.
+8. "**If it is yourself**", then setup Multi-Factor-Authentication for this user too.
 Ex. both for the most common computer used and on an authenticator app.
   <details>
     <summary><i>(view Screenshot)</i></summary>
     <img alt="screenshot of setting up MFA for the new IAM user if that user is also you" src="./6.Setting-up-MFA-for-IAM-user-if-self.png" width="100%"/>
   </details>

+## 5. Create Key Pair for EC2 for IAM user
+(You know)